pmoores/Movies-ETL/README.md

 # Module 8 Challenge - Extract-Transform-Load

 ## Project Overview
-The purpose of this project is to create an automated pipeline that takes in new movie data, performs the appropriate transformations, and loads the data into existing tables.
+The purpose of this challenge is to create an automated pipeline that takes in new movie data, performs the appropriate transformations, and loads the data into existing tables.

 ## Deliverables